pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

         del GD[_data_key]

     return result
 $$

-LANGUAGE plpythonu IMMUTABLE ;
+LANGUAGE plpythonu IMMUTABLE;
 ~~~

-To invoke the function, first the custom aggregation function is executed using a Common Table Expression, to stage the data in memory, then perform the scoring:
+To invoke the function, first the custom aggregation function is executed using a common table expression, to stage the data in memory, then perform the scoring:

 ~~~
 WITH cached_data AS (